arendma/GRN_web/README.md

 ## Usage example

-The script `Program/example.R` contains an example of the functions and how they are used.

 To use the web interface, change into the `./Program` directory and execute `Rscript app.R`.
 It will show the URL you need to use in your browser, e.g. `http://127.0.0.1:3395`.